Topics Map > Research > Research Networks > High-Performance Research Network (HPRNet)

 How do I get access to ?

 Research faculty should contact ACER to request access.
 Depending on the needs of a research group, access is either provided through ACER resources (e.g., centralized network-connected storage) or through direct connectivity within an office or lab.
-Direct connectivity for individual departments will usually require additional wiring and/or network hardware to be installed by ACCC Networks and Telecom.
+Direct connectivity for individual departments will usually require additional wiring and/or network hardware to be installed by Technology Solutions Networks and Telecom.

 Is available for general purpose use?